rpat9/me/README.md

-# Introductions (2024)
+# Introductions (2025)
-This repository was created by Eric Pogue and ChatGPT to be a template for creating an "Introductions" website.
+Eric Pogue and ChatGPT created this repository as a template for an "Introductions" website.

 Additional GitHub Page information can be found at [GitHub Pages](https://pages.github.com/).
 Also, there is a 5-minute [Hello World with GitHub Pages](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1) video tutorial that was created for the Lewis University ”Introduction to Computer Science” class that might be helpful.

 # Activity / Assignment
-Follow the instructions below to create your own personal Introductions webpage using GitHub Pages.
+Follow the instructions below to create your own Introductions webpage using GitHub Pages.
 As always, be careful about sharing confidential information.

 ---